 Will there be a refund if I can't make it or if it rains?

-There are no refunds for this event; it's rain or shine, so hope for shine and plan for ...!
+Sorry, there are no refunds for this event; it's rain or shine, so hope for shine, plan for ...!

 Can I volunteer to help out?